ni/nilrt/README.md

     Set an appropriate MACHINE variable so that bitbake can tune builds of NILRT for your hardware.

-    Run the following command to configure for ARM targets:

-        export MACHINE=xilinx-zynqhf

-    or the following command to configure for x64 targets:
+    Run the following command to configure for x64 targets:

         export MACHINE=x64